The following is an AI-generated transcript from Podsqueeze*

 Jerome (00:29:53) - Yes, yes.
 I mean it's the things, the opportunity things have to change.
 And I think education is ripe for it.
 You know, like the model of education hasn't changed in hundreds of years.

 Jerome (00:30:06) - And I think we can do better.
 But that's not that I know how, but I think you can use you can learn how to do better.
 That's my philosophy, you know.

 Rod (00:30:15) - Oh well I'll certainly follow you and look for good things.
 So thanks so much again.
 All right.

 Jerome (00:30:22) - Thank you so much for having me.

 END OF TRANSCRIPT

-*MagicSlides and SlidesGPT did not pay me for this article.
-They are not a sponsor, and I paid for my own subscriptions.
-My links to MagicSlides and Podsqueeze include referral links.
+*Podsqueeze was used to generate the transcript of my podcast.
+My links to Podsqueeze include referral links.
 If you decide to try it out using those links, I receive a small commission at no extra cost to you.
 This helps support the podcast, allowing me to continue providing valuable content.

 Use this code: 10OFF3MONTH at Podsqueeze to get 10% off.